EDDiscovery/EDDiscovery/EDDIcons/Controls/readme.txt

         public static Image firstdiscover { get { return IconSet.GetIcon("Controls.SysInfo.firstdiscover"); } }
         #endregion

-Note the firstdiscovery name MUST MATCH the resx name..
+Note the firstdiscovery name MUST MATCH incl case the resx name..
 EVEN though it looks like it does need to, it must, as the designer must be using some reflection to match the name with the resx file.
 This is a trap for young players!

+!!
+Beware of case in all of these - keep it consistent

 8. Rebuild manually EDDICONS